 Rochester Center for Community Leadership (RCCL)

 The Rochester Center for Community Leadership (RCCL) fosters collaborative leadership among students, faculty, staff, and community partners to discover transformative solutions and create equitable social change in the Rochester community and beyond.
 We believe communities are strongest when their members are active and engaged in community service, civic leadership, and democratic processes.
 The University’s Meliora values are prevalent in all that we do.

 RCCL coordinates the following programs and initiatives in the areas of community-engaged learning, civic engagement, and leadership:

 - Learning and Exploring at Play (LEAP)

-- Advisement of student organizations focused on politics and community service
+- Advisement of student organizations focused on political engagement and community service

 - Voter registration and mobilization